NDaria-Cyber/Token-Hijack-leading-to-Account-Compromise/README.md

 ## Advanced Behaviour Observed

 - All things considered, these lead to a token theft (token hijacking) rather than credential theft.
-- The hacker did not know the password,nor the username and only had the token and session cookies, as given by the infostealers.
+- There is no evidence of credential use.
+Just the token and session cookies, as given by the infostealers.
 - In addition, the hacker did not try to  change the account's password which indicates that spreading malware in a short period of time was more important than the user account itself.
 - After an additional analysis, logging out the user from all sessions had stopped the phishing emails from being sent, which confirms the idea of token hijacking.Once the user logged out, the session cookies and tokens have expired.
 - Moreover, despite removing the infostealers, before user could change/log out from the sessions, the next day the user's account has been compromised.This means that the hacker had stolen the tokens before the malware was removed.